c-tsui/cse15l-lab-reports/Lab5.md

 913:        creation to the rise of civilization through the arts and
 1454:        The original territory of the ancient civilization of the
 ```
-notes: This option allows user know where the pattern is specifically.
+notes: Locate "civilization" in terms of line number.
+This option allows user know where the pattern is specifically.
 - source: ChatGPT

 3. ## `-r`